When “The House Stops Working”

 After establishing this fact, we then see the interior of these houses, and most of the time, we see a cluttered space that gives the impression that the home truly does not work for the family anymore.
 Typically, the common denominator in these homes is the clutter.

 But why does the space “stop working” for a family?
 What does that even mean?
 Maybe homeowners have stopped trying to conform to their homes and instead have gone out of control, holding on to much more than they need.

 They may have stopped objectively looking at their possessions altogether.
 Things accumulate without anyone noticing, and one day, they realize there is stuff everywhere, and they can no longer put things away even if they try.
 Or they can only use specific home spaces if their stuff occupies all their living space.

 Please do not take me wrong.
 I love these shows the same as everyone else.
 In particular, “Love It or List It” is terrific.
 The dynamics between David and Hillary are fantastic, and this is one of the few shows where you see the Designer fighting for a budget to deliver her proposed plan.

 I have never understood the budget distribution on these shows’ renovation projects, by the way.
-How can $100,000 completely renovate a home, including a whole new roof (and I don’t mean shingle replacement, but removing the entire existing roof where you can see the sky and replacing the entire thing – as I saw on “Mountain Mamas”?)
+How can $100,000 completely renovate a home, including a whole new roof (and I don’t mean shingle replacement, but removing the entire existing roof where you can see the sky and replacing the whole thing – as I saw on “Mountain Mamas”?)

 That Hidden Magic